The global non-linear stability of the Kerr-de Sitter family of black holes: Mode stability for the Einstein equation (UEMS)

-It only remains to consider the $l=1$ vector case, i.e.\ $k=1$ in \eqref{EqUEMSVectorEigenfunction}, to prove UEMS.
+We now consider the $l=1$ vector case, i.e.\ $k=1$ in \eqref{EqUEMSVectorEigenfunction}.
 One can again proceed as in the scalar $l=1$ case; now the $H_T$ component in \eqref{EqUEMSVector} does not exist, since for $k=1$, we have $\sldelta^*\vect=0$, i.e.\ $\vect$ is the one-form corresponding to a Killing vector field on $\scal^2$.
 If one sets $H_T=0$ in the formula \eqref{EqUEMSVectorGaugeInv}, one gets the non-gauge invariant quantity $F=f$.
 However, $rd_{\AS}(f/r)$ becomes a gauge-invariant quantity in this case, see \cite[Equation~(34)]{KodamaIshibashiSetoBranes}.
 The linearized Einstein equation, with $g_{\AS}$ the aspherical part of the metric, then becomes

 see \cite[Equation~(37)]{KodamaIshibashiSetoBranes}, which gives (as $d_{\AS}(f/r)$ is a top degree, i.e.\ degree 2, aspherical form) that